 Snake plant gets fancy

 The 25-year-old snake plant/mother-in-law’s tongue/sansevieria has decided to put out a flower.
 I hear they smell lovely in bloom; guess we’ll find out.
 Nice end to the houseplant-focused season.
-In a month or so they will all be outside, or most of them.
-I’m mostly seed starting for the vegetable […]
+In a month or so they will all be outside, or most of them, which is great because by March I’m […]

 Seed starting with Ruthie the cat